 Application for graduate study is made through the Graduate School Office, University of Arkansas for Medical Sciences, 4301 West Markham Street, # 601, Little Rock, Arkansas, 72205.

-Admission will normally be for the Fall semester only.
+Admission is for the fall semester only.
 Contact the department office for the latest information and admission application deadlines.

 GENC 5002-Introduction to Molecular Genetics